jcm-art/pleasure-dairy/README.md

 ### Local connection (ssh)

 Use the login information in the .env file (procured directly from @jcm-art) to connect to the Raspberry Pi over SSH.
+This can be done by plugging into the network adapter directly or connecting to the same unmanaged ethernet switch as the Raspberry Pi and requires being physically present.

 ### Local connection to GUI (VNC)